 How to create your stock portfolio?
 An intelligent investor knows the importance of a smart portfolio.
 Whether he is investing in stocks, bonds or mutual investment, he always chooses his portfolio smartly.
-Although, most of the people have different strategy for creating their portfolio, there are few main points that should be taken care when creating your portfolio.
+Although most of the people have a different strategy for creating their portfolio, there are few main points that should be taken care when creating your portfolio.

 A smart portfolio is the one, which maximizes the profit and minimizes the risk.
 The first step of creating an intelligent portfolio is ‘Diversification’.

 What diversification means, in general, is to buy stocks from different sectors (Banks, autos, FMCG, energy, IT etc) rather than buying a single or two stocks of huge amount.
 In short, it can be explained by the old saying- ‘Don’t put all your eggs in the same basket’.

 While many people argue that, it makes a lot of sense to invest a huge sum of money on a sure-shot stock (which you are too confident about- example Microsoft, which gave 10 times or more returns).
 However, we like to differ from the argument.

 There are various reasons we can give you to support our conclusion.

 First, you never know which stock is next Microsoft.
 Stocks like Microsoft are only a few among more than 5000 stocks in the stock market.
 If by any chance you made a mistake or if by bad circumstances, the company is not able to perform as expected, and then your whole sum of money will be in vain & you may be in a tremendous loss.
 Second, for investing in such a company, you need to be 1000% sure.
 You need to do a lot of intense investment about the company (which is generally not possible for a retail investor), but if you have a diversified portfolio you can slight risks if you are confident about your other stocks.